Obama-era veteran Kurt Campbell to lead Biden's Asia policy | Politics

 Obama-era veteran Kurt Campbell to lead Biden's Asia policy

 U.S. President-elect Joe Biden has picked an Obama-administration veteran, Kurt Campbell, to be his senior official for Asia policy, including the relationship with China, a spokeswoman for Biden's transition said on Wednesday.
-Campbell, who served as the top U.S. diplomat for Asia under President Barack Obama and Secretary of State Hillary Clinton, is considered an architect of their "pivot to Asia" strategy, a vaunted but so far limited U.S. rebalancing of resources to the region.
+Campbell, the top U.S. diplomat for Asia under Democratic President Barack Obama and Secretary of State Hillary Clinton, is considered an architect of their "pivot to Asia" strategy, a vaunted but so far still limited rebalancing of resources to the region.

 "I can confirm Kurt will be coordinator for the Indo-Pacific at the NSC," the transition spokeswoman said, referring to the White House National Security Council.
-Campbell, 63, has run the Asia Group business strategy consultancy and advised Biden's campaign.
+Since leaving government, Campbell, 63, has run the Asia Group consultancy and advised Biden's Democratic campaign.
 He is co-founder of the Center for a New American Security think tank.

+Instead, they wrote, Washington should prioritize deterring China through relatively inexpensive and asymmetric capabilities such as cruise and ballistic missiles, unmanned carrier-based aircraft, submarines, and high-speed strike weapons.
+Campbell has backed away from his past support for a Trans-Pacific Partnership trade agreement Washington negotiated under Obama and from which Trump withdrew.

-While warning that rejoining multi-lateral trade agreements could not be expected at the start of a Biden administration, given the U.S. domestic mood, he also said a new China-backed Asia-Pacific trade deal and Beijing's interest in the TPP should be "a real wake up call" to the United States.
-Also last month, Campbell said the incoming administration would have to make an early decision its approach to North Korea and not repeat the delay of the Obama era, which led to "provocative" steps by Pyongyang "that basically headed off any possibility of engagement."
+But while warning that rejoining such multilateral trade agreements could not be expected at the start of a Biden administration, given the U.S. domestic mood, he has also called a new China-backed Asia-Pacific trade deal and Beijing's interest in the TPP "a real wake-up call."
+Campbell has said the incoming administration would have to make an early decision on its approach to North Korea and not repeat the Obama-era delay that led to "provocative" steps by Pyongyang that prevented engagement.

-Campbell praised Trump's unprecedented summits with North Korean leader Kim Jong Un, even though no progress has been made persuading him to give up nuclear weapons and missiles.
-"I think some boldness is appropriate in American foreign policy, particularly in Asia," said Campbell, who also has spoken of maintaining strong backing for Taiwan, something Trump and his Secretary of State Mike Pompeo boosted.
-Beijing sees the island as a renegade province.
+Campbell praised Trump's unprecedented summits with North Korean leader Kim Jong Un, even though no progress has been made persuading Kim to give up nuclear weapons and missiles.
+"Some boldness is appropriate in American foreign policy, particularly in Asia," said Campbell, who has also spoken of maintaining strong backing for Taiwan, which the Trump administration boosted.

-Campbell has said Republicans and Democrats need to work together on China, saying in a speech in October that Washington faces "a period of deep strategic competition" with Beijing and must dispel the notion that America was in a "hurtling decline."
+Campbell has said Republicans and Democrats need to work together on China, saying Washington faces "a period of deep strategic competition" with Beijing and must dispel the notion that America is in a "hurtling decline."
 "We have to convince other countries we have our own house in order," he said.
 Without both parties working together on China and Asia, he added, "we will, in all likelihood, fail."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)